DudeSquaredEdud/DudeSquaredEdud.github.io/blog.md

+# Blog

 <table>
       <tr><td> <a href="/index.md">Home</a> </td><td><a href="/blog.md">Blog</a> </td><td><a href="/other_stuff.md">Other Stuff</a></td></tr>
 </table>
 ---
-# Blog

 ## 0001 First Entry: Exit
 **December 10, 2024 - Tuesday**

 I'm graduating soon.
 Like, 10 days soon.
 Part of me is excited.
 The other part of me is gonna need to adapt pretty quickly.
-And so I spent some time last night writing out a plan for the six months I have between now and grad school[0](#0001-fn-0).
+And so I spent some time last night writing out a plan for the six months I have between now and grad school [0](#0001-fn-0).

 It boils down to two things:
 - Get a job.